avsaiprasad/Dating-Application-Database/README.md

-The Script is to be run in SYSADMIN to create the Users and grant them requisite access.
+CREATE_DDL_OBJECTS The script is to be run in User - ADMIN_DATING_APP to create the DDL objects and load data.
+User - ADMIN_DATING_APP , Password - DeFz8yQfpZVz